-The Ugly Gesture by the British Royal Family That Further Unites Kate Middleton with Lady Di
+The Ugly Move by the Royal Family That Further Unites Kate Middleton and Lady Di

-The gesture of the British Royal House that leaves out two key figures: Lady Di and Kate Middleton, outraging the United Kingdom
+The gesture by the British Royal House that excludes two key figures, Lady Di and Kate Middleton, triggers the United Kingdom

 The Inexplicable Absence of Lady Di and Kate Middleton That No One Understands

 Through its official Instagram account, the Royal House shared a tribute to influential women within the British monarchy.
-The post included images of Elizabeth II, the current Queen, Princess Anne, and the Duchess of Edinburgh.
+The post included images of Camilla, the current Queen, Elizabeth II, Princess Anne, and the Duchess of Edinburgh.

 The message highlighted the importance of photographers in the history of the monarchy.
-"Today, on #InternationalWomensDay, we want to showcase the Royal Family's longstanding support for photographers, dating back to the mid-19th century," the post read.
+"Today, on International Women'sDay, we want to showcase the Royal Family's longstanding support for photographers, which dates back to the mid-19th century," the post read.

 However, what caught the most attention was not who appeared in the photos, but who did not.
 Neither Kate Middleton nor Diana of Wales were included in the tribute, which caused a huge stir on social media.